pl4nty/cloudflare-kubernetes-gateway/README.md

 * HTTPRoute Service backendRefs without filtering or weighting
 * Gateway gatewayClassName and listeners only
 * GatewayClass Core fields

+> [!WARNING]
+> Currently, DNS records are not deleted when route hostnames are modified or when routes are deleted.
+> Requests to orphaned hostnames respond with an HTTP 404 Not Found, rather than a DNS lookup failure.
+> For more details, see [#206](https://github.com/pl4nty/cloudflare-kubernetes-gateway/issues/206).

 <!-- * HTTPRoute Gateway parentRefs, without sectionName
 * HTTPRoute hostnames, but not listener filtering or precedence